-Personal Injury Potential Settlement Values: Mild Traumatic Brain Injury
+Personal Injury Potential Settlement Values: Mild Traumatic Brain Injury and Concussions

-Brain injuries are classified mild, moderate, or severe.
+Brain injuries are classified as mild, moderate, or severe.
 The leading causes are vehicle-related collisions, falls, sports injuries, and assaults.
 Of these brain injuries, 70-90% are considered “mild” and are commonly referred to as “concussions”.
 It is important to realize, however, that there is nothing mild about a traumatic brain injury.

 A brain injury, of any classification, must be taken very seriously.
 The brain is complex; any injury that causes a disruption of its normal functioning is a traumatic injury.

 In this article, we will take a look at some potential symptoms of mild traumatic brain injury (mTBI), concussions, and historical examples of the personal injury settlement values victims have received:

 Potential Settlement: Mild Traumatic Brain Injury – Physical Symptoms